lynnfaraday/aresmush.com/fs3/fs3-3/combat.md

 # Cover and Armor

-Both cover and armor have a chance of reducing the damage done by an attack.
-You will see a message like:  "Graze (Reduced by Cover)" or "Flesh Wound (Reduced by Armor)" to indicate when this happens, so you can roleplay accordingly.
+Armor can reduce damage from an attack or even stop it completely.
+If a character is in cover, the attack might hit the cover instead of them.
+You will see messages like "reduced by armor", "stopped by armor", or "hits the cover they're behind" to indicate when this happens, so you can roleplay accordingly.

 <a name="damage"/>